Bertini00/Tetris/README.md

 ## Description
 Simple Tetris game made in unity.
 No extra library included.

-This project was made as an homework for the Mobile course of the Master in computer game development.
+This project was made as an homework for the Unity course of the Master in computer game development.

 ## Controls
 Arrow keys L/R to move Left or Right